-Don’t worry, we have a short recap and refresher course below, intended primarily for newbie investors who are thinking of taking that first step to become a stock trader or investor!
+Planning to invest in the Philippine stock market?
+We have a simple and easy-to-read guide and tutorial — intended primarily for newbie investors who are thinking of taking that first step to become a stock trader or stock investor!

 What are stocks?

-As part-owner, this means you have various rights, including the right to vote the members of the board, the right to receive dividends, the right to inspect the books of the company, and the right to take part in the residual distribution of income, among others.
+As part-owner, this means you have various rights in the company — including the right to vote the company’s Board members, the right to receive dividends, the right to inspect the books and financial records of the company, and the right to take part in the residual distribution of income, among others.

 How do I make money from stocks?